 The simple answer is the 1970s.
 The cocktail itself was huge during this time period.
 Think the Cosmopolitan during the Sex and the City days or the old-school cocktail Negroni which has gained huge popularity in the last few years.
 Bars and restaurants were having Harvey Wallbanger nights.
 Some offered the lure of a free t-shirt that featured the cartoon Harvey from the ads.
 Others sold Wallbangers by the pitcher.
 In short, the 1970s went crazy for this cocktail.

 The same went for the cake version.
-A 1972 article illustrated this point by saying “Harvey Wallbanger, the drink from the Galliano people that had attracted so much interest across the nation has been incorporated in an easy to bake cake”.
+A 1972 article illustrated this point by saying “Harvey Wallbanger, the drink from the Galliano people that had attracted so much interest across the nation has been incorporated in an easy-to-bake cake”.
 Many had the sentiment that the Galliano and vodka added to the cake turns a Harvey Wallbanger cake “into something special and a real conversation piece as well”.
 For a 1973 newspaper food column, this became a heavily requested cake with several readers writing in to ask for a reprint of the recipe.
 Another column from the same year wrote that they were getting a “rash of requests for Harvey Wallbanger cakes” with one reader calling it very good.
 After another such column printed the recipe, the newspaper got so many comments saying how great the recipe was.
-The cake even won a reader $5.00 when it was submitted into a 1978 newspaper recipe contest.
+The cake even won a reader $5.00 when it was submitted to a 1978 newspaper recipe contest.
 The reader said that it was a favorite to serve on New Year’s Eve.
 A 1973 article agrees that the Harvey Wallbanger Cake was a “special occasion cake, rich, moist”.

 This cake and the cocktail today are still heavily remembered as a 1970s classic.
-In the 2010 book Booze Cakes: Confections Spiked with Spirits, Wine and Beer called the Harvey Wallbanger cocktail “all the rage in the 1970s” and a “groovy twist on the classic screwdriver” while calling the cake a “light, moist, absolutely booze-drenched crowd-pleaser”.
+The 2010 book Booze Cakes: Confections Spiked with Spirits, Wine and Beer called the Harvey Wallbanger cocktail “all the rage in the 1970s” and a “groovy twist on the classic screwdriver” while calling the cake a “light, moist, absolutely booze-drenched crowd-pleaser”.
 The cookbook Cake!: 103 Decadent Recipes for Poke Cakes, Dump Cakes, Everyday Cakes, and Special Occasion Cakes Everyone Will Love (2018) literally calls this recipe the “1970s Harvey Wallbanger Cake”.
 A 2004 newspaper article asked if the reader “Remember the ’70’s?
 Leisure suits, disco dancing and the famous cocktail, the Harvey Wallbanger.”

 Why should I make Harvey Wallbanger Cake?